EOEPCA/deployment-guide/docs/quickstart/creodias-deployment.md

 The harvester post-processor follows this path to the Sentinel-2 scene and uses stactools (with built-in support for Sentinel-2) to establish a STAC item representing the product.
 This includes enumeration of `assets` for `inspire-metadata` and `product-metadata` - which are used by the registrar pycsw backend to embelesh the product record metadata.

+!!! note
+    The above description considers Sentinel-2 data.
+Similar considerations apply for Sentinel-1 that is also detailed in the above harvester configuration.

-The harvester outputs the STAC item for each product, which is pushed to the registrar via the `register_queue` redis queue.
+The harvester outputs the STAC item for each product, which is pushed to the registrar via the `register` redis queue.

 ### Registration